 Democracy did not work very well when the interests and concerns of only a tiny portion of the people were represented by the country’s legislative body.
 Similarly, the corporation’s controlling body of its rulers and board of directors likewise doesn’t work very well because they represent only a tiny portion of all the corporation’s workers, namely, its executives.
 This is not to say that I am in favour of a pure democratic system where each worker would have the same influence on the corporation’s decisions as an executive.
 The fact that the workers contribute nothing in terms of financial capital to the company should also to be considered.
 But neither should this be the sole or primary criterion in determining the political hierarchy of the corporation, for this is to permit a despotic form of corporate government, where the owners and corporate rulers have all the power and the workers none, which is the cause of many of the problems caused by corporations all around the world.
 It is not at all surprising that this archaic governing model suffers from many of the vices and defects of monarchical and other forms of non-democratic governments in the past.

 In 1858, Abraham Lincoln made a famous speech that was later called his “House Divided” speech.
 In arguing that a divided house cannot stand, he was referring to the fact that, at the time, the United States was divided into two parts, one part where slavery was permitted, and the other part where it was prohibited.
 In a similar manner, I declare that a democratic country cannot remain democratic if it allows a tyrannical corporate system to dictate more and more of the country’s laws, regulations, and social behaviours, all in the name of preserving competition and what has been mistakenly called the “free market.”
-There are only two possible outcomes of this struggle: either we, the people, democratize corporations, or we will increasingly become subject to the rule of the tyrannical entities known as no-responsibility corporations, which are, through free trade and globalization, rapidly extending their rigid, selfish, and no-responsibility model of corporate control and dominance over the entire world.
+There are only two possible outcomes of this struggle: either we, the people, democratize corporations, or we will increasingly become subject to the rule of the tyrannical entities that are no-responsibility corporations, which are, through free trade and globalization, rapidly extending their rigid, selfish, and no-responsibility model of corporate control and dominance over the entire world.

 The corporate ownership model, which absolves all the company’s shareholders from any responsibility for the company’s actions and debts, encourages some of the worst features of human beings, such as by unleashing their unbridled collective greed.
 First of all, it violates the important principle that “What you see is what you know and care about,” so that many corporate rulers do things and make decisions that harm others, including even their company’s workers.
 Second, by diffusing responsibility among a usually large number of anonymous owners who generally don’t know or associate with each other, it destroys any sense of responsibility on their part for the harms that the corporation which they collectively own causes others, including innocent people in distant countries, while it absolves them of any legal responsibility for its actions and debts.